joshiemoore/ludicrous/README.md

 Note that ludicrous is intended for development and deployment on GNU/Linux and is not tested on any other operating systems.

 ## Performance
 ludicrous is being developed around a custom JSON serializer which converts Python objects directly into JSON C strings.
 We plan to develop ludicrous with a very fast core featureset implemented in C, along with additional opt-in modules that run slower but provide more features than the high-performance core.
-This plan will become clearer as more features are added.
+This plan will become clearer to understand as more features are added.

 Preliminary testing on my machine (Ryzen 3 CPU) using [wrk](https://github.com/wg/wrk) shows that ludicrous is able to consistently sustain more than 100,000 requests per second.
 For simple responses like the hello world sample above, ludicrous is able to average around 130,000+ requests per second.